adriannovegil/awesome-observability/README.md

 - [Icinga](https://icinga.com/) - The Icinga stack spans six core strengths that cover all aspects of monitoring.
 - [Sentry](https://sentry.io/welcome/) - From error tracking to performance monitoring, developers can see what actually matters, solve quicker, and learn continuously about their applications - from the frontend to the backend.
 - [Nagios](https://www.nagios.com/) - Computer system, network and infrastructure monitoring software application.
-- [Sensu](https://sensu.io/) - The Observability Pipeline that delivers monitoring as code on. any cloud.
+- [Sensu](https://sensu.io/) - The Observability Pipeline that delivers monitoring as code on any cloud.
 - [Kieker](https://kieker-monitoring.net/) - Monitoring, analysis and tool integration.
 - [Soda Sql](https://github.com/sodadata/soda-sql) - Data profiling, testing, and monitoring for SQL accessible data.